MicrosoftDocs/win32/desktop-src/Controls/tbm-setbuddy.md

 ---
 title: TBM\_SETBUDDY message
 description: Assigns a window as the buddy window for a trackbar control.
-Trackbar buddy windows are automatically displayed in a location relative to the control's orientation (horizontal or vertical). ms.assetid: 'ab35911f-bf81-47f3-98aa-0901aa877dea'
+Trackbar buddy windows are automatically displayed in a location relative to the controls orientation (horizontal or vertical). ms.assetid: ab35911f-bf81-47f3-98aa-0901aa877dea
+keywords:
-keywords: ["TBM_SETBUDDY message Windows Controls"]
+- TBM_SETBUDDY message Windows Controls
 topic_type:
 - apiref
 api_name: